JoshGlasson/JoshsBlog/content/discord_bot.md

 ```
 </div>

 We import any commands into this file, then import this file into the main `index.js`.
 This keeps it neater, as otherwise we would need to import each individual command into the main `index.js` file.
+We can now run the bot with `node index.js`.

 Here is the working JS bot:

 <div id="imageDiv">
   <figure>